karmaniverous/blog/_includes/toolkits/project-governance/turning-the-crank-design-as-a-mechanical-process.md

 - What existing documentation can I leverage to make this easy? **Much of what you need has probably already been written down, if you can find it.**

+{% include figure image_path="/assets/diagrams/design-abstraction-hierarchy.png" caption="_Typical project design hierarchy._" popup=true %}

-The outcome of this process will be a set of design artifacts.
-They might not be completely consistent, neither internally nor externally, but they'll be a strong start.
+The outcome of this process will be a set of design artifacts representing the current state of your system at different levels of abstraction.
+They might not be completely consistent, neither [internally](#internal-consistency) nor [externally](#external-consistency), but they'll be a strong start.

 ### Iterate

 Schedule weekly design reviews.
 At each review, pick a handful of related diagrams and for each one ask:

-- **Is the drawing in this design artifact _internally consistent_** with the document that unpacks it?
+- **Is the drawing in this design artifact [_internally consistent_](#internal-consistency)** with the document that unpacks it?

-- **Is this design artifact _externally consistent_** with any higher-level artifacts that drive it, and lower-level artifacts or code that it drives?
+- **Is this design artifact [_externally consistent_](#external-consistency)** with any higher-level artifacts that drive it, and lower-level artifacts or code that it drives?

 - **Are any design artifacts _missing_** from the set?
 If so: what are they, and what should they look like?
 Write that stuff down on a design ticket and throw it into your backlog!